HackYourFuture/HTML-CSS/Week1/README.md

 These are the topics for week 1:

-1. What do HTML and CSS do?
+1. What is the command line interface (CLI)?
 2. Introduction to HTML:
     - Crash course
     - The commonly used tags